thsmit/aex-all-time-graph/README.md

 # aex-all-time-graph

-AEX index started on the 4th of March 1983 (04/03/1983) containing the 25 largest, by market capitalization, traded companies on the Amsterdam stoch exchange.
+AEX index started on the 4th of March 1983 (04/03/1983) containing the 25 largest, by market capitalization, traded companies on the Amsterdam stock exchange.

 Data:
 https://stooq.com